MIROC-DOC/model_description/org/md_enorg/p-sfc.md

 First, determine the heat capacity and surface flux of the ocean.
      `MODULE:[SEAFLX]`
  The heat capacity of the oceans is ,
- Specific Heat of Water TERM00148, Specific Heat of Ice TERM00149, Density of Water and Ice TERM 00150 as ,
+ The specific heat of water TERM00148, the specific heat of ice TERM00149, and the density of water and ice as TERM00150,

      > EQ=00049.